neunhoef/shuntingyard/Design.md

   - All program source code
   - All data has a representation as an expression
+  - Types have a representation as an expression

 The syntax allows

   - atoms
-  - function calls with 3 different sets of brackets and mu
+  - function calls with 3 different sets of brackets and multiple pairs in one call, each containing arbitrary subexpressions
   - infix operations

 There is a very simple shunting yard like parser to parse source text